Standing out from the crowd and being memorable are the keys to moving forward in a tough job market.

 You have unlimited access to different e-mail addresses.
 Take advantage of this fact, and create an e-mail account devoted exclusively to your job search and career management affairs.

-Your E-Mail Address Is a Primary Brand Identifier
+Your E-Mail Address Is Part of Your Personal Brand

 You can do much better.